Vision

 £100 - £5,000 for individuals

 Applications may be made by, or on behalf of, vision impaired individuals who are aged 25 and under who are permanently resident in the UK and in need of financial assistance.
 Grants to individuals are typically made in the range of up to £5,000.
+We have some further guidance notes we suggest you read before applying which can be found here (in the downloadable pdf).
 Help enabling our Equality, Diversity and Inclusion Policy by filling in the form below.

 Up to £50,000 for charities